KaiyuHe998/RULEARN_IDEA_project/README.md

 ## Create your own object and puzzles

+#### Interactive objects
 Some predefined objects are listed in data/CHIBI_database.xlsx.
 To add a new object with a unique name or description, you can simply add a new row in this database file.
 For objects that only require a basic message flow (e.g., performing a certain action triggers a specific message), modifying only the data/CHIBI_database.xlsx file is sufficient.
 However, for more complex objects (such as the reactor used in our study) that involve system-level variable changes, you’ll need to create a new subclass inheriting from Fixed_Interact_Pipeline_Object_Base in `fixed_interactive_pipeline_objects.py`.
 This setup allows you to work with system-level variables to design an object that can change the environment or trigger special effects, with the flexibility to add custom variables for more advanced effects.
 For example, consider a simple "Thing creator" object defined as follows: when the agent activates its interactive action, this object will generate a new item and add it to the agent's inventory.
-For example, a coffee machine that can produce coffee when ever an agent turns it on.
+For example, a coffee machine that can produce coffee whenever an agent turns it on.
 ```python
 class Fixed_pipeline_Thing_Creator(Fixed_Interact_Pipeline_Object_Base):
     def show(self):